People can remove dead skin from their feet using home remedies such as soaks and exfoliation. Preventive measures can also help reduce dry feet.

 - occlusives, such as petrolatum, lanolin, and coconut oil

-People can get similar results using their usual moisturizer and a good pair of cotton socks.
-At bedtime, they can apply a generous amount of moisturizer to the feet before slipping on a pair of breathable, cotton socks.
+People can get similar results using their usual moisturizer and a good pair of cotton socks or other fabric wrap.
+At bedtime, they can apply a generous amount of moisturizer to the feet before slipping on a pair of breathable cotton socks.
 In the morning, they should remove the socks and rinse the feet.

 People can use the following tips to help prevent dry skin on their feet: